 - 5.9.1 The ICB has agreed to use a collective model of decision-making that seeks to find consensus between system partners and make decisions based on unanimity as the norm, including working though difficult issues where appropriate. - 5.9.2.
 Generally it is expected that decisions of the ICB will be reached by consensus.
 Should this not be possible then a vote will be required.
-The process for voting, which should be considered a last resort, is set out below: - a) All members of the Board who are present at the meeting will be eligible to cast one vote each. - b) In no circumstances may an absent member vote by proxy.
-Absence is defined as being absent at the time of the vote, but this does not preclude anyone attending by teleconference or other virtual mechanism from participating in the meeting, including exercising their right to vote if eligible to do so. - c) For the sake of clarity, any additional Participants and Observers (as detailed within paragraph 2.3 of the Constitution) will not have voting rights. - d) A resolution will be passed if more votes are cast for the resolution than against it. - e) If an equal number of votes are cast for and against a resolution, then the Chair (or in their absence, the person presiding over the meeting) will have a second and casting vote. - f) Should a vote be taken, the outcome of the vote, and any dissenting views, must be recorded in the minutes of the meeting.
+The process for voting, which should be considered a last resort, is set out below: - a) All members of the Board who are present at the meeting will be eligible to cast one vote each.
+For the avoidance of doubt, where a member is absent but that member's authorised deputy is present, that deputy is eligible to cast a vote. - b) In no circumstances may an absent member vote by proxy.
+Absence is defined as being absent at the time of the vote, but this does not preclude anyone attending by teleconference or other virtual mechanism from participating in the meeting, including exercising their right to vote if eligible to do so. - c) For the sake of clarity, any additional Participants and Observers (as detailed within paragraph 2.3 of the Constitution) will not have voting rights. - d) A resolution will be passed if more votes are cast for the resolution than against it.

+- e) If an equal number of votes are cast for and against a resolution, then the Chair (or in their absence, the person presiding over the meeting) will have a second and casting vote. - f) Should a vote be taken, the outcome of the vote, and any dissenting views, must be recorded in the minutes of the meeting.